Do You and Your Future Spouse Need a Prenup?

 Reaching a decision on how you will want to divide your assets and handle alimony while you’re still on excellent terms with your spouse can make any eventual divorce faster and less expensive than attempting to reach an agreement at the end of the marriage.
 You can outline how long you wish alimony payments to last, as well as an amount each party thinks is fair, in the event of divorce (although, be careful that the amount is in fact fair, or the agreement may be found unenforceable by a court).
 Additionally, New Jersey requires couples entering a prenuptial agreement to each have their own attorney advise them on the agreement, which ensures that the parties have a full and fair understanding of the agreement before they commit to it.

-If you would like to consult with a skilled family lawyer on how a prenuptial agreement might benefit you, contact the Edgewater family law attorneys at Herbert & Weiss for a free consultation, at 201-440-6300.
+If you would like to consult with a skilled family lawyer on how a prenuptial agreement might benefit you, contact the Englewood family law attorneys at Herbert & Weiss for a consultation, at 201-440-6300.